TorchSpatiotemporal/tsl/docs/source/index.rst

 * Out-of-the-box scalability -- from single CPUs to clusters of GPUs -- with `PyTorch Lightning <https://www.pytorchlightning.ai/>`_.
 * Plug-and-play state-of-the-art models from neural spatiotemporal literature (see :doc:`modules/nn_models` section).
 * A collection of neural layers for creating neural spatiotemporal models in a fast and modular way (see :doc:`modules/nn_layers` section).
-* A standard for experiment reproducibility, to promote and support progress on neural spatiotemporal literature.
+* A standard for experiment reproducibility based on the `Hydra <https://hydra.cc/>`_ framework, to promote and support progress on neural spatiotemporal literature.

 ----